Our shoes and barefoot walking

 It is better for toddlers to start walking barefoot or with a shoe with a soft or thin sole that is flat and elastic.
-This is the natural way the feet develop.
+This is the natural way for feet to develop.
 The foot of the baby consists of cartilage which in time transforms to bone.
 The moment the ankles and the feet are ready to take on the weight of the body, the toddler starts to walk.
 It is crucial for the proper development of the muscles and the tendons of the feet that all parts of the foot are involved in the process.
 In other words, they should not be restrained by isolating them with a hard sole, hard or strengthened heel or toe area.

 The shoe must not deform the foot by restraining it; it must not prevent it from feeling the ground.
 The shoe must not cause injuries.
-That is why the kids should always walk barefoot when possible or with shoes that achieve to imitate barefoot walking.
+That is why the kids should always walk barefoot when possible or with shoes that strive to imitate barefoot walking.